Cacti/documentation/Standards-Code-Formatting.md

 5) Ensure that the ON clause uses table aliases, and that each `AND` or `OR` expression is logically organized for easy reading and interpretation.
+6) In your SQL WHERE and SELECT, where fuctions are involved
+  a) Ensure that there are spaces between parameter
+  c) Ensure operators and variables are separated by spaces

 ## Comments